SalesforceCommerceCloud/raml-toolkit/README.md

 When there are no more violations, the output will say it conforms, but also provide you with some warnings you might want to fix as well.

+### Exchange Connector

+This package also contains the code formerly published under `@commerce-apps/exchange-connector`.
+There are no breaking changes between the last version of `@commerce-apps/exchange-connector` and v0.3.0 of this package.
+For changes since then, see the [changelog](CHANGELOG.md).

 ## SDK Ready for Mercury

 The default profile validates the following rules from the [Mercury API Definition of Done](https://salesforce.quip.com/lHK7ADgscANI)